PowerMan2206/archstall/README.md

 *10/10 best Arch installer ever* - Linus Torvalds maybe

+*i give archstall a 21 out of 20, very slick!* - Frog guy

 *what is archstall and why are you in my house* - Judd Vinet perhaps

 *Now it's even harder, better, faster, and stronger!* - me